Array

 [SCRIPT_NAME] => /wp/index.php

-[SCRIPT_URI] => http://angloslav.co.uk/academic-support/chess
+[SCRIPT_URI] => https://angloslav.co.uk/academic-support/chess

 [SCRIPT_URL] => /academic-support/chess